A half-hour to learn Rust

 https://github.com/dtolnay/case-studies

-Rust | TutorialThis repository showcases some examples of tricky Rust code that I have encountered during my years working with a variety of advanced macro libraries in Rust (my own and others').
+Rust | TutorialThis repository showcases some examples of tricky Rust code that I have encountered during my years working with various advanced macro libraries in Rust (my own and others').

 https://rust-lang-nursery.github.io/rust-cookbook/